-- Run GSMME on a Microsoft Windows computer and select the option to migrate public folders.
+- Run GWMME on a Microsoft Windows computer and select the option to migrate public folders.

-- Run GSMME from a command line.
+- Run GWMME from a command line.
 This advanced procedure is meant for experienced administrators.

 Public folders in Exchange are common folders for sharing information with all authorized users, or groups of users, in your organization.
 Public folders can support messages, calendar events, contacts, notes, and so on.